Futureazoo/TextureRepository/README.md

 # Texture Repository
 This repository contains various textures for use in Minecraft

 These textures are free to use by mod authors, texture artists, and custom map makers.
-They are unlicensed and free.
-All I ask is that you credit the artist for any texture you use from this repository.
+Please credit the artist for any texture you use from this repository.

 If you would like to contribute to the repository, submit a pull request.
 Create a new folder under your username and organize them based on blocks and items. (further internal organization is encouraged)